spdx/spdx-3-model/model/Extension/Properties/cdxPropValue.md

 A cdxPropValue is used in a CdxExtension name-value pair.

-Unlike key-value stores, cdxProperties support duplicate names, each potentially having different values.
+Unlike key-value stores, cdxPropertiesExtension support duplicate names, each potentially having different values.

 ## Metadata